softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 * Update your .csproj to version 3.1.2.0
 * Build in Release mode
 * Upload the net46 assembly to the Emby catalog with version number 3.1.2.0.
-In the upload dialog box, select supports .NET Framework and unchecked .NET Core.
+In the upload dialog box, select supports .NET Framework and uncheck .NET Core.
 * Update your .csproj to version 3.1.2.1
 * Build in Release mode
 * Upload the netstandard2.0 assembly to the Emby catalog with version number 3.1.2.1.
-In the upload dialog box, select supports .NET Core and unchecked .NET Framework.
+In the upload dialog box, select supports .NET Core and uncheck .NET Framework.

 ## Debugging